albin-joseph/myjslearnings/nestjs/README.md

 * **Error** - Unhandled issue that is fatal or destructive.
 * **Debug** - Useful information that can help us debug the logic in case of an error/warning.
 Intended for developers.
 * **Verbose** - Information providing insights about the behavior of the application.
 Intended for operators (for example, support).
 Usually "too much information'

+### Configuration
+* Central way of defining values that are loaded upon starting the application (should not be changed during runtime).
+* Configuration per environment - development, staging, production, etc.
+* Configuration can be defined in the code base.
+Useful if you work with multiple developers via version control.
+* Can be defined in many ways (JSON, YAML, XML, Environment Variables etc), using custom solutions or open-source libraries.

+### Codebase VS Environment Variables
+* You could define configuration in your codebase.
+For example, in a config folder.
+* You could also support configuring values via environment variables (which are provided when running the application).
+*Example:*
+    Non-sensitive information such as the port to run the application on, will be defined in the code base.
+* Sensitive information such as database username and password for production mode, will be provided via environment variables upon running the application.